woofledev/thingstodo-gen/README.md

 # thingstodo-gen
-A "thing to do" generator.
+A "thing to do" generator, all written in Python.
+## contributing
+make a pull request with the items to add.